lj-ditrapani/game-of-life-scala/README.md

 TODO
 ----

-- Try the free monad for the ...
+- Try the free monad for the Main class
-- organize/revisit packages
 - Consider using 2 mutable grids Array[Array[Cell]] dimOf and a aliveCount Array[Array[Int]]
     - one grid is put in AtomicRef for rending and the other is used to to compute the next grid
     - each frame, they swap